ehap23/Claim-Assurance-project-using-postgresql/README.md

 # Roles and Permissions
-   1- ClaimsAnalyst: Read-only access to claims and policies data.
+   - **ClaimsAnalyst**: Read-only access to claims and policies data.
-   2- ClaimsManager: Full access to claims data and ability to update policy information.
+   - **ClaimsManager**: Full access to claims data and ability to update policy information.

    ```sql
   CREATE ROLE ClaimsAnalyst LOGIN PASSWORD 'password1';